 - Rectangle: This is where you put instructions or actions.

 - Diamonds: These signify decisions.
-Just like in a flow chart, they contain a question, which leads onto a yes or no answer, which you must choose to progress.
+Just like in a flow chart, they contain a question, which leads to a yes or no answer, which you must choose to progress.

 - Arrows: These connect the shapes.
 Follow arrows onto the next step.